name of book (the set of books is a “case reporter”—often abbreviated)

 What to “Brief” – U.S. Supreme Court Case:

-Has summary & holdings.
-Not the “Opinion.”
+Written by Supreme Court employee, not a judge.
+Has a summary & holdings.
+No “Opinion” section.
 Do not brief it.

 Appears afterCase Summary, Headnotes, Decision Summary, Syllabus, Counsel, Judges.
 Any information before Opinion (except syllabus) is written by the publisher and could be incorrect, so do not rely on it.
 Brief the Opinion.
 Do not brief the information BEFORE the Opinion.

 IF written for a case, it will have the heading “CONCUR” or “DISSENT”.
 If written, these are printed after the Opinion of the case, so may appear to be part of the text of the opinion, but are not the Opinion.
 However, you may want to brief.